 He tells Town and Country - Manchester Patch he never could have imagined what happened Sunday evening when he was kidnapped and robbed in broad daylight.
-As previously reported, Lee was attacked, abducted and forced from the Manchester restaurant while the business was open with employees and patrons inside the building.
+As previously reported,

 "Hard to believe in daytime, in Manchester.
 It's West County.
 I'm surprised even now," Lee tells Patch.
 "Thank God we are OK."